aws-samples/high-concurrency-computing-using-amazon-eventbridge-with-aws-step-functions-apg-pattern-example/README.md

 5. This entire flow need to be monitorable/auditable with retry logic/error handling

-## Assumptions
+## Prerequisites
-- Computing lambda process can horizontal scale without bottleneck by data source
+For the solution itself:
+- Computing process can be scaled horizontally,  extra load will be generated to the target service / data source.
+The target server/data source should be able to handle the increased service requests.
+- The execution time is similar for each run, independent of how many parallel executions are triggered (i.e. 5 concurrency runs, each process takes 5 seconds to complete , with 10 concurrency runs, each process will still take 5 seconds).
-- Each computing lambda process is independent and not waiting for result from each other
+- Each computing process is independent and is not waiting for result from each other.
-- Need to adopt to a unknown growth data input
+- Users should be familiar with the implementation of an efficient global counter/lock.

 ## Limitations
-- Patterns described in this comparison not suitable if record processing order must be guaranteed (i.e. the process must be record 1, record 2 and so on) as the goal is aiming to push higher concurrency rather than preserve order.
+- Patterns in this repo are not suitable, if record processing order must be guaranteed (i.e. the process must be record 1, record 2 and so on) as this pattern is aimed at higher concurrency.
 - It is acknowledged there are indeed efficient approaches such as build everything from scratches with EC2 and adjust toward this one specific use case, but this article will guide toward AWS Step Functions and other managed AWS services to fulfill customer’s requirements (i.e. serverless/fully managed services and out of box audit/monitor ability)
 - In certain approaches, there will be overhead for small loads (for requests under 40 concurrency)